timescale/docs/promscale/send-data/opentelemetry.md

 OTLP.

 The specifics of the configuration depend on each SDK and library.
-See the corresponding github repository or the [OpenTelemetry documentation][otel-docs] for more information.
+See the corresponding GitHub repository or the [OpenTelemetry documentation][otel-docs] for more information.

 [otel-docs]: https://opentelemetry.io/docs/instrumentation/